Economy

 Share

-Access to Financial Services: Mobile technology has expanded account ownership, particularly those without traditional bank accounts, thus broadening the base of digital payment users.
+Access to Financial Services: Mobile technology has expanded account ownership, particularly among those without traditional bank accounts, thus broadening the base of digital payment users.

 Convenience and Speed: There’s a growing consumer preference for the speed and convenience of mobile transfers over traditional banking methods.

-The CBN’s towards digital channels was further necessitated by the cashless policy attempt in 2023, which inadvertently led to a reliance on digital transactions when physical cash was scarce.
+The CBN’s push towards digital channels was further necessitated by the failed cashless policy attempt in 2023, which inadvertently led to a reliance on digital transactions when physical cash was scarce.
 This resulted in cashless transactions jumping to N39.58 trillion, a 45.41% year-on-year increase.

 This evolution in Nigeria’s payment landscape underscores a broader trend towards digitalization, supported by regulatory efforts to enhance financial inclusion and efficiency in transactions.
 Despite the hurdles, the substantial growth in electronic transfers signifies Nigeria’s adaptation to and acceptance of digital financial services, contributing to economic growth and financial inclusion.